cw118/come-dine-with.us/README.md

 ## How we built it
 * We created a Flask app with the help of a few tutorials
 * We used HTML and CSS for the user interface, which was developed with a mobile-first approach, and added Bootstrap styles
-* We implemented login and register functionality through Flask extensions like SQL-Alchemy (along with SQLite), Flask-Migrate, Flask-Session and more
+* We included Flask extensions like SQL-Alchemy (along with SQLite), Flask-Migrate, Flask-Session and more, initially with the intent of implementing features such as login, sign-up and more
+* We made and added a chatbot developed and hosted in Google Cloud that takes questions about **come-dine-with.us** and the site's features

-## 🙅🏻‍♀️ Challenges we ran into
+## 🙅🏻 Challenges we ran into
 * 4 passionate people from all around the world met up in Discord to work on this project.
 Naturally, the time zone difference and communication barrier made it hard to communicate efficiently.
 * A lot had to be learned in a very limited period of time.
 * It was quite difficult to figure out how SQL-Alchemy and Flask-Migrate went together and to configure the database for our custom purposes.